pedropankaj/SecureAngularLogin/README.md

 #### Example with Ionic 2 and Node JS

- After long serach I didn't find any good and working Tutorials how to integrate crytojs in Angular2 so i will give a little input how to do it - Maybe its not the best way but it works and its secure!
+ After long serach I didn't find any good and working Tutorials how to integrate crypto in Angular2 so i will give a little input how to do it - Maybe its not the best way but it works and its secure!

 ###### Requiremend